Ways to remove blackheads naturally

 If this is a skincare concern for you, you’re not alone – a common question among our clients is how to manage clogged pores and blackheads.
 Conveniently, these two concerns can be managed very similarly.
 Here’s a look at our go-to rituals for minimizing pore congestion and promoting healthy, glowing skin.

 The first technique we recommend is dry brushing.
-Dry brushing activates your lymphatic system, stimulates the skin, and promotes circulation, all of which detoxify the skin and are proven to help clear congestion and reduce oxidation.
+Dry brushing activates your lymphatic system, stimulates the skin, and promotes circulation.
+This will detoxify the skin, help clear congestion and remove blackheads.
 Dry brushing also acts as a gentle exfoliant, helping stimulate cellular turnover and reduce the appearance of blackheads.
-Check out the Province Apothecary dry brush tutorial for best practices and shop our Daily Glow Facial Dry Brush.
+Check out the Province Apothecary dry brush tutorial for best practices and shop the Daily Glow Facial Dry Brush.

 Another way to achieve stimulation, circulation and detoxification is through massage.
 Massaging the skin softens pores, promotes blood and lymphatic circulation, and ultimately helps break up unwanted and uncomfortable congestion.
-If you haven’t tried our Natural Facelift Ritual, you can learn it and download our free how-to poster here.
+If you haven’t tried the Natural Facelift Ritual, you can learn it and download the free how-to poster.
 For best results, try pairing this technique with the Rejuvenating + Hydrating Face Serum to hydrate your skin without clogging pores.

-An important thing to consider when trying to eliminate clogged pores and blackheads is to look at what products you’re currently using on your face.
+An important thing to consider when trying to remove clogged pores and blackheads is to look at what products you’re currently using on your face.
 Cleansing with soap or foam-based cleansers can strip your skin of its natural oils, resulting in congestion due to an overproduction of natural sebum to compensate for the dryness.
-We recommend switching to an oil-based cleanser like the Moisturizing Cleanser + Makeup Remover to reduce visible pores and promote cell rejuvenation.
+If blackheads are a problem, try an oil-based cleanser like the Moisturizing Cleanser + Makeup Remover to reduce visible pores and promote cell rejuvenation.
 Oil-based cleansing helps balance your skin’s sebum production and reduces pore oxidation without disrupting the natural pH of your skin.
-We recommended making oil cleansing part of your nightly skin care routine.

-Clay is an amazing natural skin cleanser –it acts as a magnet and deep cleans pores, reducing the visibility of blackheads and blemishes.
+Clay is an amazing natural skin cleanser –it acts as a magnet and deep cleans pores, to help remove blackheads and blemishes.
 It’s highly absorbent properties attract dirt and toxins to the skin’s surface, resulting in smaller looking pores and a brighter complexion.
 For best results, we recommend adding the Detoxifying + Clarifying Clay Mask to your skin care ritual once a week.

 At Province Apothecary, we take a holistic approach to skin care and wellness.
 Part of this approach means recognizing that our skin is a window into our overall wellness.
 Getting enough sleep, staying hydrated, and incorporating moderate exercise into your daily life help stimulate cell regeneration, promote blood flow, activate your lymphatic system, and reduce stress levels–all of which contribute to more vibrant and invigorated skin.